rcll-aachen-event/rcll-aachen-event.github.io/content/home/contact.md

 title: Contact
 active: true
 ---
-For questions, suggestions or other send us a mail to [gore.organisation@gmail.com](mailto:gore.organisation@gmail.com)
+For questions, suggestions or other send us a mail to [limpert@fh-aachen.de](mailto:limpert@fh-aachen.de)